AMERICAN IDIOMS (O)

 Something that is given away free by a merchant.

-ex.
-"P1: How much for the apple?
+Example: "P1: How much for the apple?
 P2: Nothing, it's on the house!"

 On the level: Honest.

-ex: "I'm pretty sure he's on the level."
+Example: "I'm pretty sure he's on the level."

 On the loose:

-(Most often used speaking about criminals) - free; not captured;
+(Most often used speaking about criminals) Free; not captured;

-ex.
-"The bank robbers are still on the loose."
+Example: "The bank robbers are still on the loose."

 (To be) on the same wavelength: To understand each other; to see eye to eye.